A curious item from a story about Mark Zuckerberg’s recent appearance before Congress:

 “It is if you’re the Zuck,” Swamp Rabbit said.
 “He thinks lying is covered by free speech laws.
 He ain’t just a billionaire, he’s an expert on free speech.”

-It’s true.
-In a recent lecture, Zuckerberg argued that so-called social media are “the fifth estate,” exempt from the same rules that govern the fourth estate — the news media.
+He thinks he is.
+In a recent speech, Zuckerberg argued that so-called social media are “the fifth estate,” exempt from the same rules that govern the fourth estate — the news media.
 He pretty much ignores the harm that can be done by powerful information sources that aren’t legally bound to refrain from overt lying.

 He apparently thinks his money and power make him a sage, too enlightened to abide by the same imperfect rules that keep the news media from becoming totally untrustworthy.
 But he’s still young, maybe he’ll reconsider his apparent willingness to side with the Trumps of the world.
 Maybe he’ll crack a few books and realize how stupid his arguments are.